muscovite/muscovite.github.io/website/content/seattle-food/ice-cream.md

 ## Not recommended
 - Salt & Straw
-    - interesting sounding flavors rarely live up to expectations
+    - Interesting sounding flavors rarely live up to expectations
 - Full Tilt
     - Thai Tea and Ube are decent sometimes
 - Fainting Goat
-    - weird because they are basically the same store as Nutty Squirrel
+    - Weird because they are basically the same store as Nutty Squirrel (owned by either parents/children of FG's owners)
 - Shug's

 ## To try